International Office

 The University of Basel sees itself as an internationally cross-linked, excellent teaching and research institution.
 As a learning and agile institution, it strives to meet the requirements and challenges in the global context in the best possible way.

 Internationality is a means of improving the quality of all core areas and supports a sharpened profile.
 Internationalisation processes are multidimensional and serve as a quality driver and reputation factor in international competition, especially in research and teaching at global, institutional and individual levels.
 Internationality is an essential and characteristic feature of research.
 It also enables students to prepare for their professional careers and to work in an intercultural and globalised environment ("global learning").
-It thus also contributes to the fulfilment of the UN's Sustainable Development Goals (SDGs).
+It thus also contributes to the fulfilment of the UN's Sustainable Development Goals (SDG 3, 4, 16 and 17).

-The University of Basel maintains over 400 partnerships in more than 40 countries around the world and promotes student, lecturer and staff exchanges/mobility.
-This contributes to the Sustainable Development Goals, specifically to SDG 3, 4, 16 and 17.
-The International Office supports especially the development and expansion of research and innovation partnerships with countries in southern and sub-Saharan Africa.
+The University of Basel maintains over 400 partnerships with more than 200 universities in more than 40 countries around the world and promotes student, lecturer and staff exchanges/mobility.

 International Relations